Fortunato Depero: Biography

 1928 saw Depero move to New York City.
 From this year to 1930, his works were not successful.
 The city was still reeling from the effects of the Wall Street crash so his paintings did not sell while the Futurist House, his first commercial enterprise there closed after barely two months of operations.
 He experienced a degree of success later on, doing costumes for stage productions and designing covers for magazines including MovieMaker, The New Yorker and Vogue, among others.
 He also dabbled in interior design during his stay, working on two restaurants which were later demolished to make way for the Rockefeller Center.
 He also did work for the New York Daily News and Macy's, and built a house on 23rd Street.
 In 1930 he returned to Italy.

 In the 1930s and 40s Depero continued working, although due to futurism being linked with fascism, the movement started to wane.
 The artistic development of the movement in this period can mostly be attributed to him and Balla.
 One of the projects he was involved in during this time was Dinamo magazine, which he founded and edited.
 After the end of the Second World War, Depero had trouble with authorities in Europe and in 1947 decided to try New York again.
 This time he found the reception not quite as welcoming.
 One of his achievements on his second stay in the United States was the publication of So I Think, So I Paint, a translation of his autobiography initially released in 1940: Fortunato Depero nelle opere e nella vita (literally, Fortunato Depero, his works and his life).
 From the winter of 1947 to late October 1949 Depero lived in a cottage in New Milford, Connecticut, relaxing and continuing with his long-standing plans to open a museum.
 His host was William Hillman, an associate of the then-President, Harry S. Truman.

 After New Milford, Depero returned to Rovereto, where he would live out his days.
 In August 1959 Galleria Museo Depero opened, fulfilling one of his long-term ambitions.
-On 29 November 1960, after being ill with diabetes and spending the last two years unable to paint due to hemiparesis, Depero died aged 68.
+On 29 November 1960, after being ill with diabetes and spending the last two years unable to paint due to hemiparesis, Depero died aged 68 in Rovereto.